spences10/scottspence.com/copy/lets-work-together.md

 overall success.

-Whether it's delivering top-tier workshops, leading and consulting on projects, or advocating for your product, my skillset can drive tangible results for your team and business.
+Whether it's delivering top-tier workshops, leading and consulting on projects, or advocating for your product, my skill-set can drive tangible results for your team and business.

 ## Workshops & speaking engagements